konchasu/RGB_hexagram_tutorial/README.md

 # RGB Hexagram Tutorial
 ## What is this tutorial?

-This tutorial demonstrates how to generate, visualize, and apply the **RGB Hexagram**—a new visialization and multivariate analysis method developed by Makoto Kondo (2025).
+This tutorial demonstrates how to generate, visualize, and apply the **RGB Hexagram**—a new visialization and multivariate analysis method developed by Kondo (2025).
 The RGB Hexagram method maps **three variables** onto the Red, Green, and Blue color channels and arranges them in a **structured hexagonal grid**, allowing intuitive visualization and analysis of mixtures (1-, 2-, and 3-components combinations).

 This tutorial is designed for:
 - Researchers analyzing multivariate scientific data